MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 **Service** | **Description** | **Cost**
 --- | --- | ---
-[Database Migration Assistant (DMA)](/sql/dma/dma-overview?view=ssdt-18vs2017) | Contoso will use DMA to assess and detect compatibility issues that might impact their database functionality in Azure.
+[Database Migration Assistant (DMA)](/sql/dma/dma-overview?view=ssdt-18vs2017) | Contoso will use DMA to assess and detect compatibility issues that might affect their database functionality in Azure.
 DMA assesses feature parity between SQL sources and targets, and recommends performance and reliability improvements. | It's a downloadable tool free of charge.
 [Azure SQL Database](https://azure.microsoft.com/services/sql-database) | An intelligent, fully managed relational cloud database service. | Cost based on features, throughput, and size.
 [Learn more](https://azure.microsoft.com/pricing/details/sql-database/managed).
 [Azure App Services - Web Apps](/azure/app-service/overview) | Create powerful cloud apps using a fully managed platform | Cost based on size, location, and usage duration.
 [Learn more](https://azure.microsoft.com/pricing/details/app-service/windows).
 [Azure DevOps](/azure/azure-portal/tutorial-azureportal-devops) | Provides a continuous integration and continuous deployment (CI/CD) pipeline for app development.
 The pipeline starts with a Git repository for managing app code, a build system for producing packages and other build artifacts, and a Release Management system to deploy changes in dev, test, and production environments.